-The investment strategy involves a combination of passive and active investment management at both the portfolio and asset class level:

-- Tactical asset allocation at the portfolio level: the JGG combining the Trustee, representatives from the sponsor and their respective advisors may decide to make certain tactical active allocations from time to time, depending on its mid-term views for the outlook of an asset class; - The Trustee uses a combination of active and passive management to invest, investing in actively managed funds in asset classes such as multi-asset credit and absolute return funds where it perceives it is beneficial to gain exposure through the skill of a specialist investment manager.
+The investment strategy involves a combination of passive and active investment management at both the portfolio and asset class level.
+The Trustee uses a combination of active and passive management to invest, investing in actively managed funds in asset classes such as structured and opportunistic credit where it perceives it is beneficial to gain exposure through the skill of a specialist investment manager.

-The external managers are all remunerated through ad valorem fees except Partners Group who charge a combination of ad valorem and performance-related fees.
+The external managers are all remunerated through ad valorem fees with the exceptions of Blackstone Alternative Asset Management who charge a combination of ad valorem and performance-related fees.